krissen/snacks-bibtex.nvim/README.md

 ### Citation commands

 Pressing `<C-c>` opens a dedicated picker with all enabled citation templates.
+Each row shows the command, required packages (if any), description, and a rendered sample for the highlighted entry so you can confirm the output before inserting.
 By default the following commands are active:

 | Command | Package(s) | Description |
 |---------|------------|-------------|